Pittsburgh-NEH-Institute/Institute-Materials-2017/alexandria/data_and_processing_model_specification.md

 Conversion:

+TODO: add "attribute" values as text nodes.
+Goal: treat all textual concent the same on a conceptual level.
+Implementations can make various optimizations.

 Text nodes:

+Note: ID's are assigned arbitrarly and are only used for the purpose of making references to the IDed node in this document.

-0. New line only text node
+0. ID: WS1; WS/New line only text node
-1. "He manages to keep the upper hand"
+1. ID: TC1; "He manages to keep the upper hand"
-2. New line only text node
+2. ID: WS2; WS/New line only text node
-2. "On his own farm"
+2. ID: TC2; "On his own farm"
-3. " " whitespace only text node
+3. ID: WS3; " " whitespace only text node
-4. "He's boss."
+4. ID: TC3; "He's boss."
-5. " " whitespace only text node
+5. ID: WS4; " " whitespace only text node
-6. "But as to hens:"
+6. ID: TC4; "But as to hens:"
-7. New line only text node
+7. ID: WS5; New line only text node
-7. "We fence our flowers in and the hens range."
+7. ID: TC5; "We fence our flowers in and the hens range."
-8. New line only text node
+8. ID: WS6; New line only text node

 Annotation nodes: